ManuSecsearch/OpenNewer/Howtocreatetheplugin.md

 - Then you'll have to compress the folder [et_fileconvert](./et_fileconvert) and the file [et_fileconvert.rb](./et_fileconvert.rb) all together in one zip file

-- Finally you have to rename the .zip file into a .rbz file
+- Finally you have just to rename the .zip file into a .rbz file

 # Your compressed file

-The archive should contains the following :
+The archive.rbz should contains the following :

 ```
 et_fileconvert.rb